imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

 Duration: 10 minutes

 In this exercise, attendees will deprovision any Azure resources that were created in support of the lab.
-You should follow all steps provided after attending the Hands-on lab.

 ### Task 1: Delete the resource group